 Child Life specialists can help to lessen pain and anxiety for children and adolescents during medical procedures, tests, and surgeries by providing appropriate teaching and emotional support.
 Specialists model and teach positive coping strategies and techniques such as guided imagery, comfort positioning, distraction, and relaxation exercises to best meet your child’s individual needs.
 Using developmentally appropriate tools. language specialists can increase a child’s understanding and help assist parents in supporting their child during future medical procedures more effectively.

-If you have concerns regarding your child or questions about an upcoming surgery or procedure, please contact us at email@example.com.
+If you have concerns regarding your child or questions about an upcoming surgery or procedure, please email us at firstname.lastname@example.org.

 How You Can Help

 The Duke Child and Adolescent Life Program is free for all patients and families.
 Your donation, community funding, and support is greatly appreciated in helping us continue to provide our nationally recognized status, playroom programming, interventions, and support services.
 All donations to the child life program will ensure that pediatric patients and families continue to receive the best services available as Duke continues to grow and expand.

 The Child Life Program frequently needs and uses the following items for children and families:

 Lightweight Infant Rattles